paulvee/Lars-GPSDO-V1/README.md

 The blog of the project can be found here: https://www.eevblog.com/forum/projects/lars-diy-gpsdo-with-arduino-and-1ns-resolution-tic/ it also includes my activities, stumbling and experiences.

-The version of the Arduino code is a modified one from Lars'original one to be able to use the circuit without the 1Mohm discharge resistor.
+The version of the Arduino code is a modified one from Lars' original one to be able to use the circuit without the 1Mohm discharge resistor.
 Basically, all it does is change the ISR a little.

 I made two mistakes on the layout of the PCB and did a few things I should have done better.
 Let me sum them up.